alexhemard/terraform-provider-ibm/website/docs/r/database.html.markdown

 - `users` - (Optional, List of Objects) A list of users that you want to create on the database.
 Multiple blocks are allowed.

   Nested scheme for `users`:
-  - `name` - (Optional, String) The user ID to add to the database instance.
-The user ID must be in the range 5 - 32 characters.
+  - `name` - (Optional, String) The user name to add to the database instance.
+The user name must be in the range 5 - 32 characters.
-  - `password` - (Optional, String) The password for the user ID.
+  - `password` - (Optional, String) The password for the user.
 The password must be in the range 10 - 32 characters.
+  - `user_type` - (Required, String) The user_type for the user.
+Examples: database, ops_manager, read_only_replica

 - `whitelist` - (Optional, List of Objects) A list of allowed IP addresses for the database.
 Multiple blocks are allowed.

   Nested scheme for `whitelist`:
   - `address` - (Optional, String) The IP address or range of database client addresses to be whitelisted in CIDR format.
 Example, `172.168.1.2/32`.
   - `description` - (Optional, String) A description for the allowed IP addresses range.

 ## Attribute reference
 In addition to all argument references list, you can access the following attribute references after your resource is created.

 - `adminuser` - (String) The user ID of the database administrator.
 Example, `admin` or `root`.
 - `configuration_schema` (String) Database Configuration Schema in JSON format.